dtrelogan/react-formstate/README.md

 The thing is, you can't have one without the other.

 The advantage of react-formstate is it's not a form controller.
 It doesn't drive your workflow.
 The only trade-off you make in using it is learning how to manage your form state through the API.
-Other than that you retain total control over your form component, even as you maximize productivity, making it quite possibly the best form library for React.
+Other than that you retain total control over your form component, even as you maximize productivity.
 The only thing it's not optimal for is extremely rapid prototyping from scratch.

 react-formstate is actively used in real enterprise projects, so if you are evaluating this, you can check that box.